zspoliver16/python-p3-functions/README.md

 job is to recreate the functionality of those functions by writing methods in Python that will accomplish the same thing.

-Write your code in `methods.rb`.
-Run `learn test`, and use the tests along with the code in `js/index.js` to guide your work.
+Write your code in `functions.py`.
+Run `pytest -x`, and use the tests along with the code in `js/index.js` to guide your work.

 1. Define a method `#greet_programmer` that takes no arguments.
 It should output